 Check out the new Source Spotlight column in the July/August 2021 issue of Family Tree Magazine.

-DNA Deconstructed: The Case for Adding a Family Tree to Your DNA Results (12:52)
+DNA Deconstructed: Adding a Family Tree to Your DNA Results (12:52)

 If you’ve tested your DNA in hopes of expanding your genealogical research, you may have noticed something rather frustrating: A lot of your best matches haven’t uploaded their family tree to your testing company’s website!
 And if you haven’t uploaded your tree, you may not be getting the most out of your DNA results.
 Your DNA Guide Diahan Southard joins Lisa to make the case for adding your family tree to your DNA results.